CoolKit-Technologies/apiDocs/pages/mydoc/developerGuide_en.md

 ```
 1,Required parameters for HTTP Requests.
 2,Signature rules and signature algorithm for Authentication.
-Tells you how to pass security authentication quickly and gain access to interfaces.
+Tells you how to pass security authentication quickly and gain access to Interfaces.
 3,Introduction to Access Token and Refresh Token rules.How to refresh Token.
 ```